expo/expo/docs/pages/versions/unversioned/sdk/google-sign-in.md

 ---
-title: Google Sign-In
+title: GoogleSignIn
 ---

-> Introduced in Expo v32
+This library provides native Google authentication for **standalone** Expo apps or bare React Native apps.
+It cannot be used in the Expo client as the native `GoogleSignIn` library expects your `REVERSE_CLIENT_ID` in the `info.plist` at build-time.
+To use Google authentication in the Expo Client, check out [Google](../google) or [AppAuth](../app-auth).

-This library provides full Google authentication for **standalone** Expo apps.
-It cannot be used in the Expo Client as the native `GoogleSignIn` library expects your `REVERSE_CLIENT_ID` in the `info.plist` at build-time.
-To use Google authentication in the Expo Client, check out `Expo.Google` or `Expo.AppAuth`.
+## Installation

-`expo-google-sign-in` is a Unimodule that can be used outside of Expo in apps using bare React Native.
-For more information on how to set it up outside of Expo, look through the [npm page](https://www.npmjs.com/package/expo-google-sign-in).
+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-google-sign-in).

 ## Setup